Kazut8492/forum/README.md

 just need two steps to start.
 1. You gotta open two terminal windows and use `cd` command to respectively go to backend and frontend folder.
 2. In frontend folder, `npm install` and wait for all the installations.
-3. In frontend folder, `npm install react-infinite-scroller --save`
-4. In backend folder, `go run main.go`
+3. In backend folder, `go run main.go`
-5. In frontend folder, `npm start`
+4. In frontend folder, `npm start`
-6. You will be guided to `http://localhost:3000/log-in`
+5. You will be guided to `http://localhost:3000/log-in`
-7. You can use dummy user accounts to log in, or you can register a new account.
+6. You can use dummy user accounts to log in, or you can register a new account.
 <br>
    Username: DummyUser1
    <br>